JulianNicholls/React-2-Expensify/README.md

-# React-2-Indecision
+# React-2-Expensify
-Indecision App from The Complete React Web Developer Course (2nd Edition) by Andrew Mead at https://www.udemy.com/react-2nd-edition/learn/v4/content
+Expensify App from the second half of [The Complete React Web Developer Course (2nd Edition) by Andrew Mead](https://www.udemy.com/react-2nd-edition/learn/v4/content)

 ## Progress

-Completed this half of the course
+Skeleton of the app and setup

 ## Differences from Andrew

-I have skipped retyping some of the playground tutorials and exercises, e.g. Arrow functions, Classes.

-My directory layout is slightly different, and I use my own names for event functions.
+...

 ## Git client